-Pension-adjusted operating income: Operating income before the net FAS (service)/CAS pension adjustment as defined above and the MTM-related deferred state tax (benefit) expense, as defined below.
-As approved by the Compensation Committee, this metric has been adjusted to exclude Innovation Systems intangible asset amortization and Property, Plant and Equipment (PP&E) step-up depreciation and Orbital ATK transaction-related expenses.
-Orbital ATK transaction-related expenses are primarily comprised of advisory, legal and other costs related to the completion of the transaction.
+Pension-adjusted operating income: Operating income before the net FAS (service)/CAS pension adjustment as defined above and the MTM-related deferred state tax benefit, as defined below within MTM related tax impacts.
+As approved by the Compensation Committee, this metric has been adjusted to exclude transaction-related expenses, as defined above, and Orbital ATK intangible asset amortization and property, plant and equipment (PP&E) step-up depreciation.